discourse/discourse/docs/INSTALL-ubuntu.md

 ## What kind of hardware do you have?

 - Recommended minimum configuration is:
-  - 2GiB of RAM
+  - 2 GB of RAM
-  - 2GiB of swap
+  - 2 GB of swap
   - 2 processor cores
 - With 2GB of memory and dual cores, you can run two instances of the thin server (`NUM_WEBS=2`)

-1 GiB of memory, 3GiB of swap and a single core CPU are the minimums for a steady state, running Discourse forum -- but it's simpler to just throw a bit more hardware at the problem if you can, particularly during the install.
+1 GB of memory, 3GB of swap and a single core CPU are the minimums for a steady state, running Discourse forum -- but it's simpler to just throw a bit more hardware at the problem if you can, particularly during the install.